• Skip to primary navigation

 Instructions

-• Preheat smoked to 250 degrees F.
+• Preheat smoked to 250 degrees Fahrenheit.

 • Spread out evenly in a large rimmed baking pan.
 We used a disposable one for easy cleanup.